michaelti/michaelti.ca/src/collections/_portfolio/centre-for-free-expression.md

 order: 5
 ---

-The main website for the Centre for Free Expression is one of the most substantial projects that I led while working at Ryerson University.
-Beginning in 2016, I worked directly with the client as the lead developer for the site.
-Initially collaborating with a designer, we created and implemented the original design as a custom Bootstrap sub-theme in Drupal, leaving room for extension.
+The Centre for Free Expression is a hub at Toronto Metropolitan University focused on public education and advocacy.

+Beginning in 2016, I worked directly with the client as lead developer for the site paired with a designer.
+We built this first platform in Drupal with an emphasis on future growth.

-The website has grown and evolved with the organization since it first launched, and is now fully featured with plenty of content structures, taxonomies, and ways to discover information.
-I have continued maintaining and building these new features on a freelance basis.
+The site evolved with the Centre, featuring new content structures, taxonomies, and ways to explore information.
+In 2022, we launched a refresh to meet these needs even better.

-Visit website: <a href="https://cfe.ryerson.ca" target="_blank" rel="noreferrer">https://cfe.ryerson.ca</a>
+<a href="https://cfe.torontomu.ca" target="_blank" rel="noreferrer">https://cfe.torontomu.ca</a>

 <video autoplay muted loop playsinline>
     <source src="/assets/videos/centre-for-free-expression-demo.mp4" type="video/mp4">